blamarche/assemble-web-chat/README.md

 * Private chat rooms with invite
 * Direct Messaging
 * Text message / email notifications
-* Basic smilies
+* Smilies
+* Auto-embed video links

-## Features Yet To Be Implemented
+## Yet To Be Implemented
-* List of users in a room, plus online status
+* Ability to change info in user token but keep UID/PrivID and get updated login url back
+* Thumbs up / down smiley
+* Validation / error proofing
 * Update page title when new messages and not focused.
 When focused, reset back
-* Client side options for notification disable, sound effects etc.
-* Sfx on-message
-* Validation / error proofing
 * Avatar generator
 * Client-side addition of custom "emoticons/stickers"
 * User token 'sharing' to other user-owned devices once signed in
 * Moderation process (ie /kick for the creator)
 * "@user" highlights in messages
-* Ability to update info in user token and get updated login url back
+* Confirm leave room dialog

 ## Other Features to Consider
+* Optional token pass-phrase set on sign-up
 * VOIP
 * In-memory encryption of messages
 * Inter-server communication system